 On the back end, we’re also the insurance policy for our clients.
-We can’t guarantee that 100% of workers on the marketplace you’re going to love.
+We can’t guarantee that 100% of the workers in the marketplace you’re going to love.
 That’s impossible.

-We are probably in the high 90’s on that.
-But at the same time, we’re there to protect you if you have a bad experience with workers on the marketplace.
+We are probably in the high 90s on that.
+But at the same time, we’re there to protect you if you have a bad experience with workers in the marketplace.

 We want Freeeup to be the Amazon of customer service when it comes to hiring workers.

 We’re there if you need anything, we’re there to support you and consult you.
-If anything goes wrong, we’ll compensate you and get you a new worker and make sure you can move right along with your business.
+If anything goes wrong, we’ll compensate you get you a new worker, and make sure you can move right along with your business.

 What sacrifices have you had to make to be a successful entrepreneur?